nitishmalang/ci-cd-demonstration/README.md

 Workflow Runs: Each time the workflow is triggered, a workflow run is created, allowing you to track the history of executions.

-Logs and Debugging: You can view detailed logs to troubleshoot issues during workflow runs.
+Logs and Debugging: You can view detailed logs and metrics to troubleshoot issues during workflow runs.

 GitHub Workflows: GitHub Actions offers a powerful and integrated platform for automating various aspects of the software development process.